top of page

 How will the curriculum be matched to my child’s needs?

 At Little Birds Forest Nursery we follow a child led approach to curriculum which provides a wealth of opportunities for exploration, discovery and learning for every child.
 We are guided in all that we do by each individual child’s unique abilities, their specific interests and their particular style of learning.
-In a very real sense, every child in our setting has their own personalised Individual Education Plan (IEP) (see below), not just those deemed to require additional support.
+In a very real sense, every child in our setting is seen as an individual with ever changing needs, not just those deemed to require additional support.

 We are confident that our curriculum matches the requirements for early years education laid out in the Government’s Early Years Foundation Stage documents, and all of our records and assessments pertaining to a child’s progress and development at our setting are kept in line with this document and with the Tapestry Learning Journal that will follow that child through to the end of their reception year.